-Some of the items come with an icon on their left: an upwardpointed (resp., downward-pointed) triangle is displayed for concept names (resp., role/concept pairs) indicating that the option is associated with a nested sub-menu containing more specific (resp., more generic) options of the same type.
+Some of the items come with an icon on their left: an upward-pointed (resp., downwardpointed) triangle is displayed for concept names (resp., role/concept pairs) indicating that the option is associated with a nested sub-menu containing more specific (resp., more generic) options of the same type.
 Hovering on any of these options opens the pop-up menu associated with that item and displayed next to it.
-An example of the structure of the addition menu is given in Figure 14.